-WordPress vs Custom Code: The Real Cost Over 3 Years
+WordPress vs Custom Code: 3-Year Cost Comparison With Real Numbers

 We compared the full 3-year cost of WordPress versus custom coded websites, including hosting, plugins, maintenance, and security.
 Here's what the numbers look like.